IT Certification Path for Network Administrators

 After completing the CCNA certification, there are many specialized Cisco certifications network administrators can pursue depending on their goals and interests.
 Specializations include network security, voice, and wireless topics.

-• CCNA study time: 3 months, after passing CCENT
+- CCNA study time: 3 months

-CCNP
+CCNP Certification

 The CCNP is an advanced Cisco certification and includes complex topics on security, voice, wireless, and video solutions within both local (LAN) and wide area networks (WAN).
-Once you’re CCNA certified, you must pass three additional exams to earn the CCNP:

 It’s common for people pursuing the CCNP through self-study to buy routers and switches to build their own lab.